xgirma/unit-vs-e2e/README.md

     5. integration and isolation testing threadoffs
     6. test execution time

-## Units of applications
+## Units of application
-The seven units of the application constitute top-bar, product-list, product-detail, product-alert, cart, shipping, and cart-service.
+The seven units of the application constitute top-bar, product-list, product-detail, product-alert, cart, shipping, and the cart-service.

 ### 1. top-bar
 The top-blue-bar (top-bar) has three functionality, displaying title, clicking the title should